-The William Morris Collection is available to researchers in the Maryland Room at the University of Maryland's Hornbake Library.
+The William Morris Collection in Special Collections and University Archives is available to researchers in the Maryland Room at the University of Maryland's Hornbake Library.
 The collection was established in 1985 with the purchase of approximately three hundred and forty titles of English-language books and related material printed by or about William Morris since 1891.
 The core of the collection was purchased by the University of Maryland from collector John J. Walsdorf.
 Walsdorf, an avid Morris scholar and collector, is the author of Kelmscott Press: William Morris & His Circle(1996), William Morris in Private Press and Limited Editions: A Descriptive Bibliography of Books by and about William Morris 1891-1981 (1983), and Men of Printing: Anglo American Profiles (1976).

 The collection has continued to grow since 1985, and serves as a valuable resource for students, faculty, and visiting researchers interested in the life and work of William Morris The William Morris collection is a comprehensive research tool for studying Morris' work as a typographer and book designer, and for examining the development of late nineteenth-century illustration and design.